Winter League is underway with just one week left to go. The competition consists of singles and doubles matches.

 2017 Ratings Gain

-Five months into the 2017 season, and it's time to have a look at the improving new stars of the Association.
+We are now six months into the 2017 season, and there have been some impressive improvements by some of the new stars of the Association.
 A graph

 of this year's rating gains is here.

-Abbey Webb is clearly having the greatest gains for the season so far, with an incredible improvement in her ratings by almost 600 points
+Abbey Webb is clearly having the greatest gains for the season so far, with an incredible improvement in her ratings by about 600 points

-Further back and with rating gains between 100 and 200 points is another group of players, Sonny Huynh, Kaushal Patel, Jin Shim, Thomas Sun and Callum McKinnon.
+Further back and with rating gains between 150 and 250 points is another group of players, Sonny Huynh, Kaushal Patel, William Hunter, Jin Shim and Thomas Sun.

 February to March

 Summer League 2017 has concluded.
-The draw and final results and standings can be found
+Final results and standings can be found

 April to June

-Autumn League 2017 is underway.
-Progressive results and standings are available
+Autumn League 2017 has concluded.
+Final results and standings are available

 July to September

-Winter League 2016 has concluded.
-Final results and standings are available
+Winter League 2017 is underway.
+Progressive results and standings are available

 October to November